jkuw137/Custom-ESP-32-HID-Device/README.md

 - Create an ergonomic layout that minimizes hand movement during repetitive tasks.
 - Develop firmware capable of emulating standard USB keyboard and multimedia inputs.
 - Design an enclosure suitable for additive manufacturing.
-- Produce a modular design that can be easily assembled, maintained, and modified.
+- Produce a design that can be easily assembled, maintained, and modified.

 This project involved: